regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 ### Legend
 _Rooms with a 🔒 are private, and are only visible to some roles._

-_Proposed: Rooms with a 🗑 will have "disappearing messages" enabled.
-Messages in these rooms will be deleted after several days have gone by._
+_Rooms with a 🗑 have "disappearing messages" enabled.
+Messages in these rooms are deleted after several days have gone by._

 ### **`#welcome-👋`**
 A brief guide for new visitors.